Dixboi/Data-Engineering/README.md

 # Data Engineering
 ## A repository to document my knowledge
 ### Background
 Hello there!
-This is my data engineering project where I will apply all that I've learned from the [Data Engineering Carrer Track of DataCamp](https://app.datacamp.com/learn/career-tracks/data-engineer).
+This is my data engineering repository where I will apply all that I've learned from the [Data Engineering Carrer Track of DataCamp](https://app.datacamp.com/learn/career-tracks/data-engineer).
 The topics are making an ETL pipeline, data modeling, error handling, code standards, logging, and unit testing.
 Also, this is where I will generally document my progress on learning and applying data engineering concepts.
 ### How can this repository help you
 Possibly, you can see how I do or set the following:
 - standardizing Python scripts and SQL queries